mattrussi/gitlab-com-runbooks/docs/patroni/unhealthy_patroni_node_handling.md

 If you decide to relpace the unhealthy replica proceed to chapter 3.

-##  4. <a name='Chapter3-RemovinganunhealtyreplicafromthePatronicluster'></a>Chapter 3 - Removing an unhealty replica from the Patroni cluster
+##  4. <a name='RemovinganunhealtyreplicafromthePatronicluster'></a>Removing an unhealty replica from the Patroni cluster

 **IMPORTANT:** make sure that the connections that the workload is drained from the unhealthy replica (link to previous chapter)